Chart Color Schemes

 New Lambton features high concentrations of group households, with a fairly typical median household size

-Family households constitute 66.0% of all households, including 30.1% couples with children, 22.3% couples without children, and 12.4% single parent families.
-Non-family households account for the remaining 34.0%, with lone person households at 29.7% and group households comprising 4.1%.
-The median household size is 2.4 people, which aligns with the average in the Rest of NSW.
+Family households account for 66.0% of all households, including 30.1% couples with children, 22.3% couples without children, and 12.4% single parent families.
+Non-family households constitute the remaining 34.0%, with lone person households at 29.7% and group households comprising 4.1%.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households